646e62/legal-citation-parser/README.md

 Version 0.4.x is broadly focused on making the existing program more robust and user-friendly.
 Planned improvements include

-Version 0.4.1 adds some QoL improvements to API functionality.
-Specifically, it allows users to add, update, and remove their API key from the environment.
-It adds some verification functions to the API itself as well.
+* QoL improvements to the CanLII API functionality
+* Improved error handling
+* More robust testing
+* Improved documentation
+* Complete list of tribunals to complete court hierarchy and enable future hierarchical analysis

+Version 0.4.1 begins by adding more updates to the court level dictionaries to allow hierarchical comparisons outside of courts that handle criminal cases.

 ## Metadata